M any men face a dilemma when stepping up their style games during colder months:

 Jeans are usually a safe and stylish bet with shawl collars (unless your sweater is too similar a shade of blue), as are khakis.

-1. How to wear it with a t-shirt or henley
+1. How to wear a shawl collar with a t-shirt or henley

-2. How to wear it with a collared shirt
+2. How to wear a shawl collar with a collared shirt

 Throwing on a collared shirt underneath your shawl collar opens up a few more options for you, including the option to add a tie into the mix for a look that’s more formal or business-like.